 Communication, Internet, and cellphone in Martinique

-Snowbirds can also get their phones unlocked and can add on a 4G data plan to their phone to gain internet access, but should ask about available plans and prices.
-Quite a number of restaurant/bar establishments also offer free Wi-Fi so, snowbirds can also use that, although connection can be sporadic at times.
+Snowbirds can also get their phones unlocked and can add on a 4G data plan to their phone to gain internet access but should ask about available plans and prices.
+Quite a number of restaurant/bar establishments also offer free Wi-Fi so, snowbirds can also use that, although the connection can be sporadic at times.

 Snowbird locations in Martinique

 - Fort-de-France: It is said to have one of the most beautiful bays in the world.
 High rise on the marina, this is the perfect place to take in Martinican city life with high design interiors, delicious food, and plenty of amenities.
 Snowbirds can enjoy picturesque views over breakfast, and see the city's famed hills dotted with colorful houses.
 They're also close to delicious restaurants and cultural sites like Le Savane (Martinique's equivalent to Central Park) Jardin Balata if they want to discover exactly why Martinique is called the Isle of Flowers.

 - Trois-Ilets: It is one of the busiest cities in Martinique but the town has managed to preserve its picturesque charm.
 There's a selection of affordable hotels (La pagerie, le bambou, le bakoua), and restaurants with lots of shopping options.

 Things to see in Martinique

 Martinique has notable places that are worthwhile visiting:

 - The Beaches: Some of the best beaches in Martinique are Fonds Blancs, Grand Anse d'Arlet, Plage des Salines, Grande Anse des Salines and Anse Dufour